-Jason Wade is the singer, songwriter, guitarist and founding member of Lifehouse, a band which, since forming in the West Valley of Los Angeles in 2000, released seven albums that have cumulatively sold more than 15 million copies around the world.
-He has written such Billboard Hot 100 Top 40 hits as “Hanging by a Moment,” “You and Me” “First Time” and “Whatever It Takes.”
+Jason Wade is the singer, songwriter, guitarist, and founding member of Lifehouse, a band which, since forming in the West Valley of Los Angeles in 2000, released seven albums that have cumulatively sold more than 15 million copies around the world.
+He wrote the Billboard Hot 100 Top 40 hits “Hanging by a Moment,” “You and Me,” “First Time,” and “Whatever It Takes.”

-Born to missionaries in Camarillo, CA, Wade and his older sister traveled with his parents to Hong Kong before returning to the U.S. to settle in Portland, OR, then, Port Orchard, WA, after his dad split when he was 10.
-Teaching himself to play guitar as a shy, introverted teenager, he immediately began to write songs to express that inner turmoil, as a “coping” mechanism to help him get through the “traumatic aspects” of his life.
+Born to missionaries in Camarillo, CA, Wade and his older sister traveled with his parents to Hong Kong before returning to the US to settle in Portland, OR, and then Port Orchard, WA, after his dad split when he was 10.
+Teaching himself to play guitar as a shy, introverted teenager, he immediately began to write songs as a “coping” mechanism to help him get through the “traumatic aspects” of his life.

-Signed to a record deal at 17, Wade, by the time he was 20, had already penned “Hanging by a Moment,” the very first song on Lifehouse’s debut album, No Name Face, which went on to top the Billboard Modern Rock chart, crossed over to become Top 40’s Most Played Song, peaking at #2 on the Hot 100, as the album climbed to #6.
-The band proceeded to score a string of airplay hits at an astonishing array of formats, from Hot Adult, Adult Alternative and Adult Contemporary to Dance Club and even Christian.
+Signed to a record deal at 17, Wade, by the time he was 20, had already penned “Hanging by a Moment,” the very first song on Lifehouse’s debut album, No Name Face, which went on to top the Billboard Modern Rock chart, crossed over to become Top 40’s Most Played Song, peaking at No. 2 on the Hot 100 as the album climbed to No. 6.
+The band proceeded to score a string of airplay hits in an astonishing array of formats, from Hot Adult, Adult Alternative, and Adult Contemporary to Dance Club and even Christian.

 Ten years later, those words ring true as Wade has collected approximately 40 of the songs he’s written since Lifehouse started – and didn’t make it onto any album – and is releasing them, one a week, until every one is available.
-He has even collected 14 of them on a single disc, Paper Cuts (three of which also appeared on Out of the Wasteland) selling them on his website (JasonWadeMusic.com), with an eye towards donating the proceeds to charity.
+He has even collected 14 of them (three of which also appeared on Out of the Wasteland) on a single disc, Paper Cuts, selling them on his website (JasonWadeMusic.com), with an eye toward donating the proceeds to charity.